Alaska Airlines Flight 261

-Alaska Airlines Flight 261 was a scheduled international passenger flight from Licenciado Gustavo Díaz Ordaz International Airport in Puerto Vallarta, Jalisco, Mexico, to Seattle–Tacoma International Airport in Seattle, Washington, United States, with an intermediate stop at San Francisco International Airport in San Francisco, California.
-On January 31, 2000, the McDonnell Douglas MD-83 operating the flight crashed into the Pacific Ocean roughly 2.7 mi north of Anacapa Island, California, following a catastrophic loss of pitch control, while attempting to divert to Los Angeles International Airport.
+Alaska Airlines Flight 261 was a scheduled international passenger flight from Licenciado Gustavo Díaz Ordaz International Airport in Puerto Vallarta, Jalisco, Mexico, to Seattle–Tacoma International Airport near Seattle, Washington, United States, with an intermediate stop at San Francisco International Airport in San Francisco, California.
+On January 31, 2000, the McDonnell Douglas MD-83 operating the flight crashed into the Pacific Ocean roughly 2.7 miles (4.3 km; 2.3 nmi) north of Anacapa Island, California, following a catastrophic loss of pitch control, while attempting to divert to Los Angeles International Airport.
 The accident killed all 88 on board – two pilots, three cabin crew members, and 83 passengers.

 The subsequent investigation by the National Transportation Safety Board (NTSB) determined that inadequate maintenance led to excessive wear and eventual failure of a critical flight control system during flight.
 The probable cause was stated to be "a loss of airplane pitch control resulting from the in-flight failure of the horizontal stabilizer trim system jackscrew assembly's Acme nut threads."
 For their efforts to save the plane, both pilots were posthumously awarded the Air Line Pilots Association Gold Medal for Heroism.

 Background

 Aircraft

-The aircraft involved in the accident was a McDonnell Douglas MD-83, serial number 53077, and registered as N963AS.
-The MD-83 was a longer-range version of the original MD-80 (itself an improved version of the DC-9), with higher weight allowances, increased fuel capacity, and more powerful Pratt & Whitney JT8D-219 engines.
+The aircraft involved in the accident was a McDonnell Douglas MD-80, serial number 53077, and registered with the tail number N963AS.
+The MD-83 was a longer-range version of the original MD-80 (an improved version of the DC-9), with higher weight allowances, increased fuel capacity, and more powerful Pratt & Whitney JT8D-219 engines.
 The aircraft had logged 26,584 flight hours and 14,315 cycles since it was delivered in 1992.

 Crew

 The pilots of Flight 261 were both highly experienced pilots.
-Captain Ted Thompson, 53, had accrued 17,750 flight hours, and had more than 4,000 hours experience flying MD-80s.
+Captain Ted Thompson, 53, had accrued 17,750 flight hours, and had more than 4,000 hours experience as pilot-in-command in MD-80s.
 First Officer William "Bill" Tansky, 57, had accumulated 8,060 hours as first officer on the MD-80.
 Thompson had flown for Alaska Airlines for eighteen years (since 1981) and Tansky for fifteen (since 1984); neither pilot had been involved in an accident or incident prior to the crash.
-Both pilots lived in the Greater Los Angeles area and had previous military experience—Thompson in the U.S. Air Force and Tansky in the U.S. Navy.
-Three Seattle-based flight attendants were also on board, completing the five-person crew.
+Both pilots lived in the Greater Los Angeles area and had previous military experience – Thompson in the U.S. Air Force and Tansky in the U.S. Navy.
+Three Seattle-based flight attendants: Kristin Mills (26), Craig Pulanco (30), and Allison Shanks (33), were also on board, completing the five-person crew.